brave/qa-resources/wikitemplate-ios.md

 ## Downloads

-- [ ] Test that you can save an image from a site.
+- [ ] Test that you can save an image from a site
+- [ ] Test that you are able to save a gif image

 ## Fullscreen